 Sometimes privacy calls for a different approach.
 Three words: natural privacy fence.

-What Are The Best Privacy Plants Around Pools?
+What Are The Best Plants for Privacy Landscaping Around Pools?

 Whether you’re looking to block the neighbor’s front-row view of your pool or need to create a windbreak to make your poolside environment more comfortable, the experts at Neave Pools suggest the following as the best pool landscaping plants.

 For privacy 365 days a year, we believe evergreens will give you the biggest bang for your buck.
 Norway Spruce, for example, are fast growers that maintain low branches as they mature.
 A typical Norway Spruce will grow to 100 feet tall and up to 40 feet wide — talk about coverage.

 Some of the reasons we prefer this spruce are:

 - soil adaptability